 In the shark, whose teeth are spear-shaped, and very sharp, notched at the edges, and covered with enamel, several ranges of them are formed and continually forming in the jaw, to supply such as are broken or torn away.
 The same is the case in a species of skate, which has teeth of a similar kind, and is apt to have them injured, by breaking the shells of lobsters, crabs, &c. which are its chief food.
 There is also, a singular power of renewal in the teeth of venomous serpents.
-These animals are distinguished by having a sharp, hollow tooth, or fang, in the upper jaw, on each side. the base of which communicates with a poison gland This tooth, in ordinary cirsituated below the eye. cumstances, lies flat; but it is capable of being erected : and then, either on biting, or by the action of the same muscles which erect it, the poison gland is pressed 1 pon, and a minute portion of the poison forced through . e hole of the tooth into the wound.
-The poison fang very apt to get entangled and broken ; but there is a which exist as pulp, in little bags in the jaw: the new fings become ossified, and assume the office of the old oues.
+These animals are distinguished by having a sharp, hollow tooth, or fang, in the upper jaw, on each side, the base of which communicates with a poison gland situated below the eye.
+This tooth, in ordinary circumstances, lies flat; but it is capable of being erected; and then, either on biting, or by the action of the same muscles which erect it, the poison gland is pressed upon, and a minute portion of the poison forced through the hole of the tooth into the wound.
+The poison fang is very apt to get entangled and broken; but there is a provision for its supply, in the germs of future fangs, which exist as pulp, in little bags in the jaw: the new fangs become ossified, and assume the office of the old ones.

-THE DIGESTION. .
+THE DIGESTION.

 During the action of chewing, the food is mixed with the saliva or spittle.
-The food is then carried backwards into the pharynx, which is a sort of pouch at the back part of the mouth, from which it immediately descends, into the cesophagus, or gullet, at the extremity of which is the stomach, into which the food is deposited.
+The food is then carried backwards into the pharynx, which is a sort of pouch at the back part of the mouth, from which it immediately descends, into the cosophagus, or gullet, at the extremity of which is the stomach, into which the food is deposited.